topology-gg/isaac/isaac/docs/eng/universe-macro.md

 # Macro simulation

+### The macro coordinate system
+The entire dynamics of the constrained four-body system (three suns, and one planet with negligible mass) lie on the same 2D orbital plane, which is endowed with a 2D Cartesian coordinate system over fixed-point numbers.

 ### Initial condition
 For the three suns, Isaac currently uses a remarkable figure-8 stable solution for three body problem of identical masses, as discovered in 2000 by Alain Chenciner and Richard Montgomery in [this paper](https://arxiv.org/abs/math/0011268).
-The entire dynamics of the constrained four body system (three suns, and one planet with negligible mass) lie on the same 2D orbital plane.

 For the planet, Isaac initialize its starting position and velocity differently across different universes (see [Parallel universe](eng/lobby-universes.md)), making each universe a unique challenge in itself.